JASK-MASK/mask_detection_python/README.md

 4. Be sure you use download or clone the repository in a same file or directory, otherwise you need to go ahead and change the path for each opened file.

+5. I was inspired on Adrian Rosenbrocks courses.